Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-Tonight you will pay the wages of sin; Don't forget to leave a tip.
+Q:	How many supply-siders does it take to change a light bulb?A:	None.
+The darkness will cause the light bulb to change by itself.
 </details>

 <details>